-Dressed in European grey, The Quiet Man himself chatted to The Electricity Club.
+Dressed in European grey, The Quiet Man himself chatted about it.

 The ‘Quiet Men’ first appeared in the 1978 ULTRAVOX song ‘Systems Of Romance’, so who were they?
 Was it a reaction to the character in ‘I Want To Be A Machine’ from ‘Ultravox!’?